 Another factor to keep in mind with adult orthodontics, is how your daily habits will affect the outcome of treatment.
 For example, clenching or grinding your teeth either during the day or at night.
 Dr. Miller will coordinate with your family dentist to ensure problems such as these are addressed for the best results possible.

 Orthodontics is not limited to children and teens.
-Our orthodontist in Grand Rapids, MI, encourages adults who are not happy with their smile to consider trying either metal braces or a more discreet option like clear aligners.
+Our orthodontists in Grand Rapids, MI, encourage adults who are not happy with their smile to consider trying either metal braces or a more discreet option like clear aligners.
 Give Miller Orthodontics a call today at (616) 942-9320 today to request an appointment.